Quasi-Elliptic Cohomology and its Power Operations: Introduction

 \section{Introduction}

-An elliptic cohomology theory is a generalized cohomology theory, which is complex orientable, and whose associated formal group is the formal completion of an elliptic curve.
+An elliptic cohomology theory is an even periodic multiplicative generalized cohomology theory whose associated formal group is the formal completion of an elliptic curve.
 It is an old idea of Witten, as shown in \cite{LProceeding}, that the elliptic cohomology of a space $X$ is related to the $\mathbb{T}-$equivariant K-theory of the free loop space $LX=\mathbb{C}^{\infty}(S^1, X)$ with the circle $\mathbb{T}$ acting on $LX$ by rotating loops.

 It is surprisingly difficult to make this precise, especially if one wishes to consider equivariant generalization of this construction.
-In this case the loop space $LX$ is considered with the natural rotation action and is a rich orbifold.
-In this paper we show the relation between the loop space and Tate K-theory, via a new theory, which we call quasi-elliptic cohomology.
+In this case the loop space $LX$ with the natural rotation action is a rich orbifold.
+In this paper we offer a new formulation between the loop space and Tate K-theory via a new theory which we call quasi-elliptic cohomology.

 Tate K-theory is the generalized elliptic cohomology associated to the Tate curve.
-The Tate curve $Tate(q)$ is an elliptic curve over $Spec\mathbb{Z}((q))$, which is classified as the completion of the algebraic stack of some nice generalized elliptic curves at infinity.
+The Tate curve $Tate(q)$ is an elliptic curve over Spec$\mathbb{Z}((q))$, which is classified as the completion of the algebraic stack of some nice generalized elliptic curves at infinity.
 A good reference for $Tate(q)$ is Section 2.6 of \cite{AHS}.
 We give a sketch of it in Section \ref{tatecurve}.
-The relation between Tate K-theory and string theory is better understood than most known elliptic cohomology theories.
-The definition of $G-$equivariant Tate K-theory for finite groups $G$ is modelled on the loop space of a global quotient orbifold, which is formulated explicitly in \cite{Gan07}.
+The relation between Tate K-theory and string theory is better understood than for most known elliptic cohomology theories.
+The definition of $G-$equivariant Tate K-theory for finite groups $G$ is modelled on the loop space of a global quotient orbifold, which is formulated explicitly in Section 2, \cite{Gan07}.
 Its relation with string theory and loop space makes Tate K-theory itself a distinctive subject to study.

 The idea of quasi-elliptic cohomology is motivated by Ganter's construction of Tate K-theory.
-Instead of a theory over $\mathbb{Z}((q))$, we consider a theory over $\mathbb{Z}[q^{\pm}]$.
 It is not an elliptic cohomology but from it we can recover the Tate K-theory.
-This new theory can be interpreted in a neat form by equivariant K-theories, which makes many constructions and computations easier and more natural than those on the Tate K-theories.
+This new theory can be interpreted in a neat form by equivariant K-theories, which makes many constructions on it easier and more natural than those on the Tate K-theories.
 Some formulations can be generalized to other equivariant cohomology theories.
 In addition, quasi-elliptic cohomology provides a method that reduces facts such as the classification of geometric structures on the Tate curve into questions in representation theory.